 GREENWICH, Conn., Oct.
 11, 2022 /PRNewswire/ — Greenwich Radios, America’s largest wholesaler of used two-way radio equipment, awarded Kenwood Communications with the highest resale values for 2022.
 This inaugural award recognizes that Kenwood has the highest resale values of the major land mobile radio manufacturers in North America.
-Owners of Kenwood equipment should expect favorable prices if they decide to sell their equipment in the secondary used market, explains Larry Sellers, a spokesperson for Greenwich Radios: “The tailwinds in today’s market support high resale values for Kenwood equipment, especially for models in short supply on the new side.”
+Owners of Kenwood equipment should expect favorable prices if they decide to sell their equipment in the secondary used market, explains Larry Sellers, a spokesperson for Green Wich: “The tailwinds in today’s market support high resale values for Kenwood equipment, especially for models in short supply on the new side.”

 To determine resale values, Greenwich data scientists analyzed thousands of radio transactions using public and private data and the company’s proprietary valuation algorithm.
 Private data includes Greenwich’s wholesale transaction data and pricing from participating dealers, as well as inquiries from the sell used radios form on the company’s website.
 Public data includes government auctions, online auction sites, and third-party sources such as data scrubbing.
 Only radio equipment manufactured on or after 2011 was included.